- Biology Undergraduate Research in Science and Technology Program (BURST)

 Pre-Physician Assistant Club

-The newest student organization is the Pre-Physician Assistant Club.
-It has been in existence for approximately three years.
+Pre-Physician Assistant Club has been in existence for approximately three years.
 This group helps prepare students entrance into physician assistant programs by providing them with different opportunities to explore and to provide general information about the profession.
 It prides itself on providing a welcoming, safe, and fun environment for students to come together with an interest in becoming a physician assistant.
 Volunteer work is an important part of their activities along with fundraisers, social events, and guest speakers.